schnoodledao/contracts/SchnoodleDApp/README.md

 1. For `Files:Key`, obtain one of the access keys for the test Azure storage account from the administrator of that account.

 # Server
-1. Create `.env*` files with the application settings of the test App Service from the administrator of that account.
+1. Create `Server/.env*` files with the application settings of the test App Service from the administrator of that account.
 Make the following amendments:
     - `URL=localhost`
     - `BRIDGE_PRIVATE_KEY=`
         - Assign the private key of any account that has some native test tokens.
 Ensure this account has the `BRIDGE` role (see [Roles](#roles) below).